-The Saxmundham area boasts high quality natural areas in close proximity to the settlement; more specifically, in close proximity to the southern part of the Neighbourhood Plan Area, where the Garden Neighbourhood has been located.
-This area consists of open fields, woodlands and water elements.
-Thus, the existing qualities of the site need to be preserved and enhanced in the future.
+The Saxmundham area boasts high quality natural areas in close proximity to the settlement.
+This includes open fields, woodlands and water elements.
 Some guidelines for future development are:

 - New development should respect and retain the existing green assets of any form; trees, woodlands, hedges, hedgerows.
-These elements will inform the baseline for the design process and shape the design outcome. - New development should be wellintegrated into the existing settlement pattern and avoid any kind of fragmentation.
-For that reason, the connection with the settlement to the
+These elements will inform the baseline for the design process and shape the design outcome. - New development on should be well-integrated into the existing settlement pattern and avoid any kind of fragmentation.
+For that reason, the connections between any significant new development and the town centre need to be highlighted and prioritised through pedestrian and cycle links.
+This will create accessible places and a more joined up social tissue.

-- north and the town centre need to be highlighted and prioritised through pedestrian and cycle links.
-This will create accessible places and a more joined up social tissue. - New development should prioritise creating a well-connected green system and promote alternative ways of transportation.
-There is a good number of public rights of way on the site and woodland sites that could be taken into consideration in the design process. - New development should improve the connection with the surrounding countryside by enhancing existing links or creating new ones.
-In edge locations, it is important to connect all streets to the network of public pathways and rights of way. - New development should make use of the agricultural landscape in the surroundings and promote freedom of movement within arable fields.
-Safe accessible paths and corridors within
+- New development should prioritise creating a well-connected green system and promote alternative ways of transportation. - New development on the edge of Saxmundham should improve the connection with the surrounding countryside by enhancing existing links or creating new ones.
+In edge locations, it is important to connect all streets to the network of public pathways and rights of way. - New development on the edge of town should make use of the agricultural landscape in the surroundings and promote freedom of movement within arable fields.
+Safe accessible paths and corridors within agricultural fields can become structuring elements that connect rural settlements to their hinterland.
+An appropriate signage system can also help navigate people around and make them aware of walking and cycling routes.

-- agricultural fields can become structuring elements that connect rural settlements to their hinterland.
-An appropriate signage system can also help navigate people around and make them aware of walking and cycling routes. - New development should make sure to protect any site of archaeological significance and propose ways to enhance it, contributing to the distinctiveness of the area in which it is located. - New development should take local character into careful consideration.
-Design should consider scale, layout, density, mass, materials and architectural features, as well as incorporate a high standard of landscaping to add to the quality of the place. - New development should avoid coalescence with neighbouring settlements; for instance with Benhall Green to the south.
-For that reason, it is important to include green buffer zones that act as strategic gaps.
+- New development should make sure to protect any site of archaeological significance and propose ways to enhance it, contributing to the distinctiveness of the area in which it is located. - New development should take local character into careful consideration.
+Design should consider scale, layout, density, mass, materials and architectural features, as well as incorporate a high standard of landscaping to add to the quality of the place. - New development should avoid coalescence with neighbouring settlements; for instance with Benhall Green to the south and Kelsale to the north.
+For that reason, it is important to include green buffer zones that act as strategic gaps. - New development should make sure that any negative impact from and to the development of the highways and transportation network is minimised.

-- New development should make sure that any negative impact from and to the development of the highways and transportation network is minimised. - The existing typologies in the parish should also be reflected in the new development.
+The existing typologies in the parish should also be reflected in new development.
 In particular, there is a variety of building typologies in the Neighbourhood Plan Area; terraced housing, semi-detached, detached and bungalows.
-It is important that this mixture of typologies is retained and promoted in new development in order to create variety and interest in the streetscape.
+This mixture of typologies should be retained and promoted in new development in order to create variety and interest in the streetscape.